jonahbeckford/dk/docs/SPECIFICATION.md

 UI rules (ie. `uirules`) are rules that:

 - only an end-user can run these rules; using UI rules inside a `values.json[c]` file will fail the build
+- the reference implementation has the subcommand `run` for UI rules, while `post-object` is reserved for free rules
 - interact with the end-user through a console or a graphical user interface
 - only one UI rule may run at a time even if the build system implementation parallelizes noninteractive rules
 - have access to the project source code directories